 \section{S1.
 Reduced Hall conductivity and modified quantum weight}

-In this section, we discuss the relation between the reduced Hall conductivity $\bar{\sigma}$, the modified quantum weight $\tilde{K}$, and quantum geometry.
-First, the reduced Hall conductivity $\bar{\sigma}$ connects to the Hall conductivity $\sigma_{xy}=(e^2/h)\bar{\sigma}$.
-Therefore, the reduced Hall conductivity is equivalent to the Chern number once it is quantized, capturing information about topological phase transitions.
-The naming of the modified quantum weight $\tilde{K}$ originates from the quantum weight $K$ proposed in the study of optical sum rules \cite{PhysRevX.14.011052, PhysRevLett.133.206602}:
+The reduced Hall conductivity $\bar{\sigma}$ is related to the Hall conductivity by $\sigma_{xy}=(e^2/h)\bar{\sigma}$, and is equivalent to the Chern number once it is quantized.
+It thus captures information about topological phase transitions.
+The modified quantum weight $\tilde{K}$ generalizes the quantum weight $K$ commonly invoked in the study of optical sum rules \cite{PhysRevX.14.011052, PhysRevLett.133.206602}: